Mamas, guess how long I waited to bathe Molly… long enough that my mom and husband and friends started giving me flack. Almost 3 weeks.

-Almost 3 weeks.
-Whoa, I say to myself. 🙂 I wonder, though: how unusual is that, actually?
+I wonder, though: how unusual is that, actually?
 Or is it pretty common?
 In the grand scheme of things, does timing matter or is the baby/parent experience more important?
-These are my questions that motivated me to write this post.
+These are the questions that motivated me to write this post.

 This post is part of a series called Infant Bathing Techniques.
-My goal is to support parents in raising lifelong swimmers with much of the early “work” taking place at home in the bath, a great place to encourage playing in the water in the early years.
+My goal is to support parents in raising lifelong swimmers with much of the early “work” taking place at home in the bath, a great place to encourage play in the water.
 In this particular post, I cover:

 - Our experience with delayed bathing